Forecasting with Hyper-Trees: Embedding Analysis

 However, for datasets with rich feature spaces, this same compression can become a limiting factor.
 The \texttt{Rossmann} dataset illustrates this case: it contains a rich set of categorical features (store types, assortment levels, promotional indicators, $\ldots$) and temporal features (day-of-week, holiday indicators, school holiday patterns, $\ldots$).
 When the feature space is sufficiently complex and the dataset large enough to support learning additional parameters, $d=1$ may impose an overly restrictive bottleneck, forcing the GBDT to compress complex feature information into a single embedding.
-The accuracy gains with higher-dimensional embeddings can be understood through the lens of representational capacity.
-With $d>1$, the tree ensemble can encode multiple complementary aspects of the feature space, enabling richer downstream parameter adaptation.
+The accuracy gains with higher-dimensional embeddings can be understood through the lens of representational capacity: with $d>1$, the tree ensemble can encode multiple complementary aspects of the feature space, enabling richer downstream parameter adaptation.
 Interestingly, the \texttt{Air Passengers} dataset also benefits from higher embedding dimensions (WAPE improving from 3.972 at $d=1$ to 2.342 at $d=5$), despite being a single series with only temporal features.
 Here, the benefit appears to stem not from feature complexity but rather from the dataset's pronounced seasonality: with $d>1$, the model can encode complementary aspects of the seasonal pattern, rather than compressing all temporal information into a single dimension.
 For higher dimensions ($d > 5$), a different pattern emerges.
 Across the datasets evaluated, except for modest gains on the \texttt{M3 Monthly} dataset, $d=10$ does not yield accuracy improvements over lower dimensions.
-This suggests diminishing returns: beyond a certain point, additional embedding capacity no longer captures meaningful structure but instead seems to increase the risk of overfitting, particularly for datasets with limited size or complexity.
-The \texttt{Australian Retail Turnover} dataset provides an illustrative example.
-With our standard training configuration (500 iterations), $d=10$ exhibited substantial accuracy degradation, necessitating a reduction to 100 iterations to recover reasonable accuracy, highlighting that embedding dimensionality and boosting iterations jointly determine model capacity.
-In contrast, $d \le 5$ maintained stable performance across all datasets, suggesting these moderate dimensions provide an appropriate balance between representational capacity and generalization.
+This suggests diminishing returns: beyond a certain point, additional embedding capacity no longer captures meaningful structure but instead seems to increase the risk of overfitting or training instability.
+The same pattern is also apparent on \texttt{Australian Retail Turnover} and \texttt{Tourism}, where $d=5$ reduces accuracy substantially.